jgscott/ECO395M/slides/03-linear_regression/03_linear_models.md

 ========================================================

-- Linear models are pretty much always _wrong_, sometimes subtly and sometimes spectacularly.
+- Linear models are pretty much always wrong, sometimes subtly and sometimes spectacularly.
 If the truth is nonlinear, then the linear model will provide a biased estimate.

-- Linear models depend on which transformation of the data you use (e.g. $x$ versus $\log(x)$).
+- Linear models depend on which _transformation_ of the data you use (e.g. $x$ versus $\log(x)$).

 - Linear models don't handle _interactions_ among the predictors unless you explicitly build them in.

-Huh?
-What's an interaction?
+- Linear models sometimes require extensive _feature engineering_ in order to yield good performance.

+Interactions
 =====

 We use the term __interaction__ in statistical learning to describe situations where the effect of some feature $x$ on the outcome $y$ is __context-specific.__: